+6. 4.5.7 Procedure

-- i.
-The inaccuracy of fact or irregularity of procedure can be demonstrated - ii.
-A material inaccuracy of fact or irregularity of procedure has occurred, such that the outcome would be different if the correct information or procedure were used instead - iii.
-The appeal must be raised with the PAC within [1 month] of the relevant PAC decision - 4.5.7 Procedure - c) The gas PAFA will assess any appeal in respect of whether the criteria for the appeal has been met, before presenting the appeal to PAC at the next practicable opportunity. - d) The PAFA's initial views on the validity of the appeal and the appropriate rectification will be presented to the PAC alongside the appellant's representations. - e) PAC's original reasons for applying the PAT will form part of the material PAFA reviews and provides to PAC to aid its decision on the appeal. - f) During the period between an appeal being raised and the PAC hearing the appeal, any obligations on the appellant, PAC and PAFA pursuant to a PAT which is wholly or partly the subject of the appeal will be suspended.
-The PAC's decision on the appeal will include guidance for resumption or termination of timescales for action under any of the PATs at issue. - g) The PAC will treat the matter as confidential.
-All meetings to hear the appeal will be closed and the meeting and the material presented for consideration during an appeal will not be published. - h) The appellant may be invited to present their case and their supporting evidence.
-Notice of the meeting will be not less than [two weeks]. - The PAC will determine the extent to which it accepts the appeal.
-This could be wholly, partially or not accepted.
-The PAC may recommend or provide guidance on how or whether the application of the original PAC decision resumes or continues. - 4.5.8 Appeal Decision - a) Any communications from PAC, PAFA or JO in regard to the Appeal shall be directed to the PAP's Company Secretary (and cc'd to the PA Representative) - b) The PAC will respond in writing to the appellant within [two weeks] of making their decision with the reasons for its decision. - c) Where the appellant remains of the view that their appeal remains valid they will have a second appeal opportunity that will be heard by the UNCC. - d) The UNCC will advise PAC of its observations and/or recommendations for PAC consideration.
+- e)a.
+The gas PAFA will assess any appeal in respect of whether the criteria for the appeal has been met, before presenting the appeal to PAC at the next practicable opportunity. - d)b.
+The PAFA's initial views on the validity of the appeal and the appropriate rectification will be presented to the PAC alongside the appellant's representations. - e)c.
+PAC's original reasons for applying the PAT will form part of the material PAFA reviews and provides to PAC to aid its decision on the appeal. - f)d.
+During the period between an appeal being raised and the PAC hearing the appeal, any obligations on the appellant, PAC and PAFA pursuant to a PAT which is wholly or partly the subject of the appeal will be suspended.
+The PAC's decision on the appeal will include guidance for resumption or termination of timescales for action under any of the PATs at issue. - g)e.
+The PAC will treat the matter as confidential.
+All meetings to hear the appeal will be closed and the meeting and the material presented for consideration during an appeal will not be published.